본문 바로가기

 Thought to Be Outdated, but Generation Z Says "Just Buy It"...
 Why LPs Are Popular in the US [The World is Z Gold] American pop star Taylor Swift.
 Photo by AFP News Agency

 In addition, American pop star Taylor Swift is cited as a key figure in fueling the LP craze.
-CNN Business stated, "Much of the LP revival can be attributed to Swift," adding, "Swift promotes her albums not just as music records, but as artistic collectibles, and sometimes includes bonus tracks, posters, or poems for her devoted fans."
-In fact, Swift's 2024 release, "The Tortured Poets Department," sold 859,000 LPs in its first week and ultimately recorded sales of about 1,489,000 LPs, leading the market boom.
+CNN Business stated, "Much of the LP revival can be attributed to Swift," adding, "Swift promotes her albums not just as music records but as artistic collectibles, sometimes including bonus tracks, posters, or poems for her devoted fans."
+In fact, Swift's 2024 release, "The Tortured Poets Department," sold 859,000 LPs in its first week and ultimately recorded approximately 1,489,000 LP sales, leading the market boom.

-The sharing culture centered on social media has also contributed to the spread of LP collecting.
-Generation Z shares their LP collections on social media to showcase their tastes, and decorates their spaces by hanging LPs on the wall or using them as accessories to match the season.
-Dexter Phuong, a 25-year-old content creator living in North Carolina, said, "Unless there are additional tracks included, I rarely listen to LPs," adding, "Most of them are kept as display pieces, like works of art."
+The sharing culture centered around social networking services (SNS) has also contributed to the spread of LP collecting.
+Generation Z shares their LP collections on social media to showcase their tastes, and they decorate their spaces by hanging LPs on the wall or using them as accessories to match the seasonal mood.
+Dexter Phuong, a 25-year-old content creator living in North Carolina, said, "Unless there are additional tracks included, I rarely listen to my LPs," adding, "For the most part, I keep them on display as art pieces."

-This perception is also reflected in surveys.
-According to the vinyl industry group Vinyl Alliance, 56% of Generation Z said they purchase LPs for their "aesthetic value," while 37% said they use them as "interior decor items."
-Assistant Professor Watson refers to this as "symbolic consumption," stating, "Owning an LP can be a symbol of being a fan of a particular artist, and albums are perceived as works of art at a relatively affordable price point."
+This perception is also evident in surveys.
+According to the LP industry group Vinyl Alliance, 56% of Generation Z respondents said they purchase LPs for their "aesthetic value," while 37% said they use them as "interior accessories."
+Professor Watson refers to this as "symbolic consumption," stating, "Owning an LP can serve as a symbol of being a fan of a particular artist, and albums are perceived as works of art at a relatively affordable price point."

 Thought to Be Outdated, but Generation Z Says "Just Buy It"...
 Why LPs Are Popular in the US [The World is Z Gold] Pixabay

 Amid this trend, more consumers are seeking out used LPs.
-The average retail price of a new LP is about $33 (about 48,000 won), and limited editions can exceed $70 (about 103,000 won).
-In contrast, the average price of a used LP is about $15 (about 22,000 won), which is about 45% cheaper than new ones.
-Some consumers consider the process of searching offline record shops or secondhand markets for records discounted by up to 70% or more to be a form of "enjoyment."
+The average retail price of a new LP is about $33 (around 48,000 won), and limited editions can exceed $70 (about 103,000 won).
+In contrast, the average price of a used LP is about $15 (approximately 22,000 won), which is about 45% cheaper than new ones.
+Some consumers consider the process of visiting offline record shops or secondhand markets to find albums discounted by up to 70% or more as a form of "enjoyment."

-Assistant Professor Watson explained the popularity of used LPs by saying, "Regardless of whether Generation Z actually plays the LPs, they find emotional value in items that bear traces of previous owners," adding, "They also value the environmental aspect of being able to avoid overconsumption."
+Professor Watson explained the popularity of used LPs by saying, "Regardless of whether Generation Z actually plays the LPs, they find emotional value in items that bear traces of previous owners," and added, "They also place importance on the environmental aspect of avoiding overconsumption."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.